Video lessons in this course

 • How to use the status bar for quick calculations (instant, no formulas required).

-• How to create complex formula step by step (the key is to work backwards).
+• How to create complex formulas step by step (the key is to work backward).

 • How to change formulas to values (a process you'll use again and again).